Tutorial: Run Azure Functions from Azure Stream Analytics jobs

 • Set the value of the EventHubName key to the value of the EntityPath at the end of the connection string.

-• Set the value of the Microsoft.ServiceBus.ConnectionString key to the connection string without the EntityPath value (;EntityPath=myeventhub) at the end.
+• Set the value of the Microsoft.ServiceBus.ConnectionString key to the connection string to the namespace.
+If you use a connection string to an event hub, not a namespace, remove EntityPath value (;EntityPath=myeventhub) at the end.
 Don't forget to remove the semicolon that precedes the EntityPath value.

 4. Save the file.